 We drive north to Doolin in County Clare, the preeminent Irish music locale, also on the Atlantic Ocean.
 This will be the first of three nights in Doolin at a lovely inn close to Doolin’s famous pubs.
 The evening holds in store a yummy, authentic Irish dinner and live music “session” at one of the pubs.

-After a restful night of sleep, we will take a scenic ride with our driver to Loop Head, a promontory bordered by the Atlantic Ocean & the Shannon River with breathtaking cliffs and a lighthouse.
+By now, we are starting to feel Irish!
+We feel “sorted out”!
+We will take a scenic drive to Loop Head, a promontory bordered by the Atlantic Ocean and the Shannon River with stunning cliffs and a lighthouse.
 This area is part of Ireland’s “Wild Atlantic Way.”
-We will enjoy a 2-hour, medium-level hike at Loop Head, while the local guide favors us with folklore and information about the interesting flowers and geology.
-The terrain is uneven (and spongy in some parts), but there is no climbing.
-For those who do not wish to hike, an alternative activity will be tooling around the quaint beach village of Kilkee—maybe stroll the beach or have a glass of wine at the charming Stella Maris Hotel in town.
-The evening in Doolin holds in store a yummy dinner & a live music “session” at one of Doolin’s famous pubs.
+After lunch at the charming Stella Maris hotel in the beach town Kilkee, we will enjoy a 2-hour, medium-level hike at Loop Head, while the local guide favors us with folklore and information about the flowers and geology.
+The terrain is gently sloped and uneven (and spongy in parts), but there is no actual climbing.
+For those who do not wish to hike, an alternative activity will be staying in Kilkee and strolling the beach or visiting a lovely tea house/art gallery near Loop Head.

 We share taxis to the Dublin airport and say goodbye to the Emerald Isle.

 All breakfasts included and a few other meals, as noted above.